Safeguarding Policy

 - Honesty by working in an ethical way.

-– Treating everyone with dignity and respecting individual differences.
+- Treating everyone with dignity and respecting individual differences; creating a safe and welcoming environment

-– Support individuals to develop equality and diversity awareness and understanding.
+- Support individuals to develop equity, diversity and inclusion awareness and understanding.

-1. SHFA do not discriminate regardless of age, disability, sex, gender, gender identity, pregnancy and maternity, race, religion or belief, sexual orientation, marriage or civil partnership status.
+- SHFA do not discriminate regardless of age, disability, sex, gender, gender identity, pregnancy and maternity, race, religion or belief, sexual orientation, marriage or civil partnership status or any other protected or unprotected characteristics

-1. The trustees of SHFA are ultimately responsible for ensuring that the policy is implemented and they have designated the Chairman as the person who takes lead responsibility for equality, diversity and inclusion.
+- The trustees of SHFA are ultimately responsible for ensuring that the policy is implemented and they have designated the Chairman as the person who takes lead responsibility for equity, diversity and inclusion.

 Reporting procedure